Bugnon/minecraft/virtual_reality/README.md

 # Virtual reality
 This project creates a virtual environement for playing Minecraft The user walks on two sensor plates.

 ## Setup
-* left
+* left button on the platform
-* right
+* right button on the plattform